xbobekf/oxygenium/.autodoc/docs/markdown/benchmark/src/main/scala/org/alephium/benchmark/CollectionBench.md

 - This code is a benchmark for comparing the performance of Vector and AVector collections in Scala.

 2. What libraries are being used in this code?
-- This code imports `java.util.concurrent.TimeUnit`, `scala.util.Random`, `org.openjdk.jmh.annotations`, and `org.alephium.util.AVector`.
+- This code imports `java.util.concurrent.TimeUnit`, `scala.util.Random`, `org.openjdk.jmh.annotations`, and `org.oxygenium.util.AVector`.

 3. What is the difference between Vector and AVector in this code?
 - Vector and AVector are two different collection types being compared in this benchmark.
-Vector is a standard Scala collection, while AVector is a custom collection provided by the `org.alephium.util` library.
+Vector is a standard Scala collection, while AVector is a custom collection provided by the `org.oxygenium.util` library.